数据代理

 Data Vectorization

 To efficiently and accurately locate the most relevant information within massive data assets, it is recommended to perform "vectorization" on the data.
-Vectorization converts text information such as field/atomic metric names, descriptions, and field values into computable semantic vectors, which are then written into a vector database.
-This enables the Data Agent to perform semantic-based retrieval and recall, rather than relying solely on keyword matching.
+Vectorization converts the text information of field/atomic metric names, descriptions, and field values into computable semantic vectors and writes them into a vector database.
+This enables the Data Agent to perform retrieval and recall based on semantics rather than relying solely on keyword matching.

 Benefits of Vectorization: